edwinsage/matrix-commander/README.md

                         Send this message.
 If not specified, and no input piped in from stdin, then message will be read from stdin, i.e. keyboard.
 This option can be used multiple time to send multiple messages.
-If there is data is piped into this program, then first data from the pipe is published, then messages from this option are published.
+If there is data piped into this program, it will be ignored if this option was specified.
   -i IMAGE [IMAGE ...], --image IMAGE [IMAGE ...]
                         Send this image.
 This option can be used multiple time to send multiple images.
 First images are send, then